ruedoux/SGT/README.md

 **Disclaimer**:
 *Everything for this repo on visual side is done for 4.1.1 (latest) version.
 If you want to use this addon for older versions some minor setup could be needed (look end of readme).*

-Add `[SimpleTestClass]` attribute to your testing class and `[SimpleTestMethod]` attribute to test methods.
+Your test class needs to derive from `SimpleTestClass` and test methods needs to have `[SimpleTestMethod]` attribute.

-Run `EdditorRunner.tscn` provided in `addons/SGT`.
+After turning on the plugin you will be provided with a bottom panel called `SGT` (similar to GUT).
 Thats it, no additional setup is needed for it to work (in 4.1.1 version at least).

 Example test class would look something like this: